John Stewart, Commendator of Coldingham: Mary, Queen of Scots' personal rule

 Lord John's efforts to capture the Earl of Huntly ended in failure.

 Mary sent him to arrest the Earl of Huntly at Huntly Castle in October 1562.
 On the day William Kirkcaldy of Grange and the Tutor of Pitcur arrived first and surrounded the house.
 While Kirkcaldy was talking to the porter, the castle watchman on the tower spotted Coldingham and the Master of Lindsay and their troops a mile off.
 He alerted the Earl, who hopped over a low wall at the back of the castle and found a horse before Pitcur could stop him.
 Elizabeth Keith, Countess of Huntly then welcomed the queen's men in and gave them a meal and showed them around the place.

 He entertained Mary at Dunbar Castle on 30 December 1562.
+On 4 June 1563, Mary gave some of John Gordon's properties near Banff to "John Stewart, Lord Darnley", at this time the Darnley title was used by John Stewart, Commendator of Coldingham.

 He died at Inverness in November 1563.

 John Knox told a story about his last words.
 Someone told Mary, Queen of Scots that Stewart's deathbed wish was that she would become a Protestant.
 Mary declared without hesitation that this version of Coldingham's speech was a lie invented by the treasurer John Wishart of Pitarrow and her brother Moray's secretary John Wood.